FrancoBre/esp-q-mesh-routing/README.md

 # Mesh Routing with Q-Learning

-This project implements a mesh routing simulation using Q-Learning.
+This project implements a mesh network routing system using Q-Learning.
 The goal is to solve a routing problem in a mesh network using reinforcement learning, implemented with ESP devices.
 The main objective is to optimize the route from a `sender node`, streaming sensor data obtained with a DHT11 to a `master node` (which is the node that's connected to a server, which is connected to a router), minimizing the number of hops required to reach it.

 ![infrastructure (1)](https://github.com/user-attachments/assets/3d4fac86-66f3-4d0a-aa06-6f3a00470c4f)